-Our BYOD Strategy:
+What is Our BYOD Policy?

 We are aware that not all families are able or willing to purchase a device.
-If students do not have a device, the school is well-served with sets of Chromebooks that can be booked by teachers for classes.
-In addition, the Library has devices that can be booked out by individual students for the day.
+If students do not have a device, the school is well-served with sets of Chromebooks and a number of computer labs that can be booked by teachers for classes.
+In addition, the Library has devices that can be booked out by individual students during the day.

-Choosing and Purchasing a Device:
+Can We Help with Choosing and Purchasing a Device?

 Device options are always changing but some guidelines are:

 - Long battery life (6+ hours)

 - Portable and light (this generally means a smaller screen size)

 - A solid-state drive (SSD) for storage (faster and less prone to damage than a traditional hard-drive)